About Lisa McCleary

-Lisa McCleary is an Irish-Australian artist currently living and working in New York.
+Lisa McCleary is an Irish-Australian artist who has returned to Ireland after a decade of living and working overseas in New York and Sydney.
 In 2018 she completed her MFA Degree at Parsons, The New School, NYC.
-McCleary has exhibited internationally with previous solo exhibitions in Sydney and New York City.
-Her upcoming solo show will be held at Shelf Gallery in Mexico City in February 2022.
-In 2021 McCleary has exhibited her work at MANIFEST Gallery, Dodomu Gallery, The Revelation Gallery, Colors of Humanity Gallery, Art Show International and Light Space & Time Gallery.
+McCleary has exhibited internationally with previous solo exhibitions in Sydney, Mexico, and New York City.
+Her art is currently on view at the Irish Consulate, New York City.
+In 2023, since her return to Ireland, McCleary has been selected to exhibit her work at the Royal Hibernian Academy’s 193rd Summer Annual, Dublin, Ireland, and the London Art Biennale, Kensington, London.

 In 2022, McCleary exhibited her work at The Boynes Emerging Artist Awards, Light Space & Time Online Art Gallery, LA, Oscar Roman Gallery and Hotel Matilda, Mexico.
 McCleary has held a position at the Trestle Artist Residency, Brooklyn, the Art & Law Program, NYC, the Summer Painting Residency at the School of Visual Arts, NYC, and the Vermont Studio Residency for which she received the VSC Merit Grant.